boilingdata/data-taps-template/aws_sam_template/README.md

 # Deploying using AWS SAM

+You need BoilingData account to get Tap Master secret as well as getting authentication token when sending data to the Tap.
+You can use [bdcli](https://github.com/boilingdata/boilingdata-bdcli) to register and manage your account as well as get tokens and run one-off SQL queries.

-Please note that you still need your BoilingData account to fetch the Data Tap master secret that is needed as a parameter for this [SAM](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/install-sam-cli.html#install-sam-cli-instructions) template.
+The Data Tap master secret that is needed as a parameter for this [SAM](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/install-sam-cli.html#install-sam-cli-instructions) template.

 Replace correct values for the parameters below.